New Enforcement Powers

 - The new powers are in addition to other enforcement tools, such as the attachment of conditions to a registration.

 - The amendments to the Act include a mechanism for the Inspectorate to bring the issuing of notices and orders to the attention of the public.
+Publication of the decisions will be via the Inspection Report, the Inspectorate website, or both.

 - The amendments to the Act create new offences of failing to comply with any of the Orders described above.